Koward/Improved_Models/README.md

 Hi !

 I had a while ago the idea of porting some Cataclysm m2s in WoW Classic.
 I first converted the models with tools found on Modcraft and fixed little things like textures to fit the 1.12 lighting system.
-Then I started my own tool, a [LKBC Converter](http://github.com/Koward/LKBC_Converter) in C, allowing me to go further in the process.
+A year I started my own tool, a [M2 Converter](http://github.com/Koward/jM2converter) in Java, allowing me to go further in the process.
-Now the models come from all extensions, from Burning Crusade to Warlords of Draenor.
+Now the models come from all extensions, even from Legion Beta.
 I hope you'll enjoy it ;)

 **WARNING : THIS MOD IS ONLY COMPATIBLE WITH WORLD OF WARCRAFT 1.12.1.
-ANY ATTEMPT TO USE IT ON AN OTHER VERSION WILL RESULT IN CRASHES AND WILL BE USED AS PROOF OF YOUR STUPIDITY**
+ANY ATTEMPT TO USE IT ON AN OTHER VERSION WILL RESULT IN CRASHES AND SHALL BE USED AS PROOF OF YOUR STUPIDITY**
+**WARNING 2: THERE MAY BE INCOMPATIBILITY WITH OTHER MODS OVERRIDING THE SAME DBC FILES.**

 ## CHANGES :
 * Modern Druid cat and bear forms (3.1)